This double layer Mocha Almond Fudge Cheesecake is a luscious salute to one of the most popular ice cream flavours ever. So incredibly delicious!

 I’ve been too busy to blog lately.
 I have another 3 weeks of Intersession at college before I’m free for the summer… just can’t wait.

-I did manage to whip together this amazing mocha almond fudge cheesecake.
+I did manage to whip together this amazing mocha fudge cheesecake.
 We served it to a group of appreciative ladies last week.
 This is one of the best cheesecakes I have ever had.
 See if you agree. 😉

 Like this Mocha Almond Fudge Cheesecake recipe?